configdotsys/control-theory-reference/README.md

 # Control Theory Notes and References

-This repository contains selected technical notes compiled as a working reference for control systems concepts.
+This repository contains selected technical reference notes compiled as a working reference for control systems concepts.

 The material is not intended to be a tutorial, textbook, or original theoretical contribution.
 Instead, it consolidates standard equations, interpretations, and mental models used when analyzing and implementing control systems.